tadatoshi/metaheuristic_algorithms_python/README.md

 ## References

 X.-S. Yang, Engineering Optimization : An Introduction with Metaheuristic Applications.
 Hoboken, New Jersey, United States: John Wiley & Sons, 2010.

+(Note: I found a bug in the sample MatLab code for Simulated Annealing in page 271 of the book.
+       In the code under the comment "% Accept with the small probability if now improved", the first condition in the if statement should be: -DeltaE<=Enorm)